zexianLIPolyU/BITBLE/README.md

 # BITBLE-SIABLE
 Binary Tree Block-Encoding (BITBLE) and Single Ancilla Block-Encoding (SIABLE): Two simulation-friendly block-encoding circuits.
-These two block-encoding protocols have inherited a circuit compression algorithm form [FABLE](https://github.com/QuantumComputingLab/fable), which have a lower subnormalization factors and require less ancillary qubits.
+These two block-encoding protocols inherit a circuit compression algorithm form [FABLE](https://github.com/QuantumComputingLab/fable), which have a lower subnormalization factors and require less ancillary qubits.

-These two algorithms are bulit on top of [QCLAB](https://github.com/QuantumComputingLab/qclab), and SIABLE are also bulit on top of [cosine-sine decomposition](https://www.mathworks.com/matlabcentral/fileexchange/50402-cosine-sine-decomposition).
+These two algorithms are bulit on top of [QCLAB](https://github.com/QuantumComputingLab/qclab), and SIABLE is also bulit on top of [cosine-sine decomposition](https://www.mathworks.com/matlabcentral/fileexchange/50402-cosine-sine-decomposition).

 ### QCLAB - MATLAB Implementation ###